 - The Cleaner.

 - Also, more insight into how unsanitary Bernard's home is.

-- The fact that Mr Slvanski's father and grandfather are still alive and look exactly like him.
+- The fact that Mr Slvanski's father and grandfather, the latter of whom was Nicholas II's teacher, are still alive and look exactly like him.

-- Manny's paranoia over the rising temperatures, culminating in his beserker rage at the end of the episode.
+- Manny's paranoia over the rising temperatures, culminating in his berserker rage at the end of the episode.

 Howell: (to himself) "I will do so immediately, sir" (to mirror) I will do so immediately...
 (Beat, checks his script) ...sir.

 - As well as Howell's moments of Accidental Innuendo and his inability to memorize a complete line of dialogue from a play he's in.